godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``128`` |
 +-----------+---------+

-Cell size used for the broad-phase 2D hash grid algorithm.
+Cell size used for the broad-phase 2D hash grid algorithm (in pixels).

 ----